rodpolako/Chess-PGN-Trainer/README.md

 * Error rate (Calculated)

 ## Default settings via PGN Tags
 You can set the default options via custom tags in the PGN.
-For example, if you have a set of puzzles that you always want to be in random order, you can add a tag to the first puzzle in the PGN and it will automatically check the Randomize box when the file is loaded.
+For example, if you have a set of puzzles that you always want to be in random order, you can add a tag to the top of the PGN and it will automatically check the Randomize box when the file is loaded.
 Here is the example PGN with the randomize setting turned on.
 ```
+[PGNTrainerRandomize "1"]
 [Event "Example 1"]
 [Site "?"]
 [Date "????.??.??"]